India and the Geopolitics of the Indian Ocean

 PAKISTAN

 Pakistan and Bangladesh (formerly East Pakistan) were the Muslim states created at partition in 1947.
 This complicates India’s relationship with outside powers.
 Historically, Afghanistan was the northwest frontier of greater India.
 Many invaders from Central Asia or from Afghanistan itself came down to conquer the Indian heartland of the Gangetic plain.
+This area is now in Pakistan.

-Pashtuns (or Pushtuns, Pathans) are a major Eastern Iranian ethnic group—the largest tribal society in the world—numbering over 60–70 million, primarily inhabiting southeastern Afghanistan and northwestern Pakistan (Wikipedia).
 Pakistan supported the predominately Pashtun Taliban and gave refuge to millions of Afghans.
 But a Pakistani Taliban supported by Afghanistan is now a threat to Pakistan.
 Pakistan has forced two million Afghan refugees back into Afghanistan and will probably deport most of the remaining two million Afghanis in Pakistan.
 Border clashes have escalated to fighting along the border and Pakistani bombing of Afghan cities.

 The deteriorating relations and recent outbreak of hostilities between Pakistan and Afghanistan lessens the possibility of Pakistan-Afghanistan-China cooperation along the strategic Northwest corridor to India.
-A proposed road going through Pakistan linking Central Asia with the Indian Ocean unfortunately runs through Afghanistan.
+A proposed road going through Pakistan linking Central Asia with the Indian Ocean runs through Afghanistan.

-Pakistan might break up, with or without India’s help.
-In 80 years since independence, Pakistani governments have not been able to develop Pakistan.
-Pakistan’s powerful military controls the government and owns some of the country’s economy.
-Pakistan has a weak infrastructure (unreliable electrical grid) and serious ecological problems (global warming, lack of water).
 Combined with a population of about 260 million and a high birth rate of over 3.0, Pakistan is close to a failed state.
+Pakistan, like many other poor countries with a rapidly-growing urban population, has serious infrastructure problems.
 A very young population with high unemployment and poor prospects has been in other countries a recipe for disorder or revolution.

 Southern regions of Pakistan – Baluchistan and Sindh – are not happy about being parts of a Pakistani state dominated by the Punjabi in the north.
 There have been violent separatist movements in Baluchistan; many Baluchis would like to be free of both Pakistan and Iran.
 This could lead to direct military rule (again), expanding radical Islamist influence, and stronger successionist movements.
 It is hard to see how this would benefit India, except possibly in Kashmir.